snowflakedb/snowflake-cli-templates/dcm_project/README.md

 1. [manifest.yml][manifest] - is the file that defines:
     * what files should be included in the project definition.
 In the `include_definitions` list, you can pass items that are Java regex patterns.
 The default value is `- definitions/.*`, meaning that all files in the `definitions` folder and its subfolders will be included.
     * configurations that group template variables with their default values.
-Configurations can be specified here as a series of key-value entries, where the key is the case-insensitive configuration name, and the value is a series of key-value entries, mapping the template variable name to its default value.
+Configurations can be specified here as a series of key-value entries, where the key is a case-insensitive configuration name, and the value is a series of key-value entries, mapping the template variable name to its value.
 Each configuration contains a set of key-value pairs, e.g. `example_db_name: "db1"`.
 2. `definitions` - is the default directory as defined in the [manifest.yml][manifest] for all .sql files containing project entity definitions.
 You can use an arbitrarily nested directory structure.
 3. [raw.sql][raw.sql] - this is the file that contains some example definitions of project entities.
 You define particular entities with a `DEFINE` keyword which behaves similar to `CREATE OR ALTER`, e.g. `DEFINE DATABASE d1 COMMENT = 'some comment'`.
 Removing a `DEFINE` statement results in the entity being dropped.
 4. [snowflake.yml][snowflake] - is the Snowflake CLI project definition file for the project.
 A Snowflake DCM Project minimally requires the following parameters in the [snowflake.yml][snowflake] file: